What is broadband network noise and why is it difficult to find?

 What Is Broadband Network Noise

-In layman terms, broadband network noise refers to unwanted signals that impair or hinder the normal traffic of desired data signals within a broadband network.
-Network noise interferes with the normal traffic that is being sent in what is supposed to be a closed RF network.
+In layman terms, broadband network noise refers to additional unwanted signals that impair or hinders the normal traffic of desired data signals within a broadband network.
+Network noise interferes with the information content being transmitted such that the recipient may receive only part of the information, or, in extreme cases, no information at all.
 Network noise is a major cause of impaired network performance; as such, it is important for it to be quickly recognized and resolved.
-Noise can take the form of Common Path Distortion (CPD), Ingress, Impulse Noise and more.
-These noise sources can come from the main trunk line, customer homes, and everything in-between.
-Noise entering the “closed system” interferes with signal and thus data transfer rates.

 Causes of Broadband Network Noise

 Broadband network noises are challenging to resolve because they have several varied causes which take a lot of time as well as effort to ascertain.
 The causes of network noise can be broadly categorized into external and internal causes.
 External causes are factors or circumstances outside the broadband network that can cause network noise.
-In contrast, internal causes of network noise are as a result of issues inherent within the broadband network, or by improper connections or maintenance.
+In contrast, internal causes of network noise are as a result of issues inherent within the broadband network.

 1) External Causes

-- Electromagnetic interference – Close proximity of the cabling in a broadband network to other electrical equipment such as power lines, generators, or motors can disrupt network signals.
+- Electromagnetic interference – Close proximity of the copper or fiber-optic wires of a broadband network to other electrical equipment such as power lines, generators, or motors can disrupt network signals.

-- Radiofrequency interference – Unshielded or poorly shielded copper wire or cable can pick up radio waves and convert them into electrical signals, thereby generating noise within a broadband network.
+- Radiofrequency interference – Unshielded copper wires can pick up radio waves and convert them into electrical signals, thereby generating noise within a broadband network.

 2) Internal Causes